freenas/freenas-docs/userguide/system.rst

 :menuselection:`System --> Boot --> Status`
 to display the current status of the boot device.
-The example indicates that there is currently one device, *ada0p2*, its status is "ONLINE", and it is currently the only boot device as indicated by the word *stripe*.
-To create a mirrored boot device, click either the entry called *freenas-boot* or *stripe*, then click the "Attach" button.
-If another device is available, it will appear in the "Member disk" drop-down menu.
-Select the desired device, then click "Attach Disk".
+The example indicates that there is currently one device, *ada0p2*, its status is *ONLINE*, and it is currently the only boot device as indicated by the word *stripe*.
+To create a mirrored boot device, click either the entry called *freenas-boot* or *stripe*, then click the :guilabel:`Attach` button.
+If another device is available, it appears in the :guilabel:`Member disk` drop-down menu.
+Select the desired device, then click :guilabel:`Attach Disk`.

 .. _mirror_boot_dev_fig: